Adobe-Marketing-Cloud/aem-translation-framework-bootstrap-connector/README.md

 # AEM Translation Framework Bootstrap Connector

-Use `master branch` for the connector version that is supported with AEM 620.

 The Bootstrap connector is built using the Translation Framework API for AEM 6.3.0.
 The purpose of the connector is to

 * Provide sample code to Translation partners and Service providers to start building their connector